Beyond Human Data: Scaling Self-Training for Problem-Solving with Language Models: Experiments and analysis

 \subsection{Impact on Reasoning capabilities}

 \textbf{General capabilities}.
 BIG-Bench provides a suite of over 200 tasks that can be used to probe LLMs' performance across a range of fields and capabilities.
 BIG-Bench Hard~(BBH)~\citep{suzgun2022challenging} is a subset of 23 BIG-Bench tasks where the previous generation of LLMs, such as Codex and PaLM 540B, performed below the average human rater.
-We follow the experimental setup of \citet{anil2023palm} and evaluate using both few-shot and chain-of-thought prompting.
+We follow the protocol of \citet{anil2023palm} and evaluate on BBH using both few-shot and chain-of-thought prompting.
 Figure~\ref{fig:bbh_results} shows the performance of \method{}-finetuned models, and compares them against the base PaLM-2 model.
-We see no major degradation on any of the tasks on the BBH suite.
-Further, we find that the model fine-tuned on Hendrycks MATH significantly outperforms the base model on this suite when using chain-of-thought prompting, and the model fine-tuned on APPS also shows slight performance gains.
+We see no major degradation on any of the BBH tasks.
+Furthermore, the model fine-tuned on Hendrycks MATH outperforms the base model on this suite when using chain-of-thought prompting, and the model fine-tuned on APPS also shows slight performance gains.
 When using direct prompting, all three models perform similarly.

 \textbf{Problem-solving}.
-To stress test the math problem-solving capabilities on a held-out ``real-world" evaluation set, we evaluate our model on the 2023 Hungarian high school finals exam in mathematics, akin to Grok.
-We follow the evaluation protocol from \citet{keiran_results}.
+To stress test the math problem-solving capabilities on a held-out ``real-world" evaluation set, we evaluate our model on the 2023 Hungarian high school finals exam in mathematics, following the evaluation protocol from \citet{keiran_results}.
 Specifically, we evaluate the PaLM 2-L model, fine-tuned with \method{} on Hendrycks MATH, using the 1-shot prompt from Grok, sample solutions using temperature 0.1, and manually grade the outputs using the rubric provided by the examiners.
 The results from evaluation are shown in Figure~\ref{fig:hungarian}.
-We find that our model performs well on this exam, surpassing the performance of all existing models except GPT-4.
+We find that PaLM-2-L fine-tuned with \method{} performs well on this exam, surpassing the performance of all existing models except GPT-4.